KyleDunbarDev/kyledunbardev.github.io/_posts/2026-02-20-Box-Colliders-Are-Better-Than-Capsules.md

 This post is a follow-up of the previous post you can check out here: [Techniques to Improve 2D platforming](https://www.kyledunbar.dev/2026/02/18/Techniques-to-Improve-2D-Platforming.html)

 Thanks for reading!
-I will be posting once a week for the near future so come back soon or subscribe via RSS to in the footer.
+I will be posting once a week for the near future so come back soon or subscribe via RSS in the footer.